snppla/meshchat-docker/README.md

 # meschat-docker

-## Create a aredn meshchat server using docker
+## Create an aredn meshchat server using docker

 ## Instructions
 Use Jacob's [instructions](http://www.trevorsbench.com/meshchat-messaging-for-mesh-networks/) for installing the API package on your aredn node